jan3zk/audio_anonymizer/README.md

 ## Overview

-The Audio Anonymizer is a tool designed to anonymize speech data by replacing specified words or phrases in an audio file with a beep sound or other custom audio obfuscations.
+The Audio Anonymizer is a tool designed to anonymize speech data by replacing specified words or phrases in an audio file with a beep sound.
 This can be useful in contexts such as research data anonymization, privacy preservation, or sensitive information removal from audio recordings.

-This package uses the Montreal Forced Aligner (MFA) for forced alignment and supports Slovene speech with a pre-built acoustic model and dictionary.
+This package uses the Montreal Forced Aligner (MFA) for forced alignment and supports Slovene speech anonymization with a pre-built acoustic model and pronunciation dictionary.

-## Features

-- **Speech anonymization:** Replaces specific words in audio files based on provided transcriptions.
-- **Support for Slovene speech:** Includes necessary models for Slovene.
-- **Customizable anonymization:** Allows the use of custom words or phrases for anonymization.

 ## Installation